Windofbitter/wind-st/backend/README.md

 - `PromptStackService`:
   - Validates that `characterId` and `presetId` exist before attaching.
+  - Only allows attaching `static_text` presets to a character's stack.
   - Manages `PromptPreset.sortOrder`:
     - New attach without `position` → appended at the end.
     - Attach with `position`: